tacit7/tacit7.github.io/content/english/blog/2015-06-05-design-patterns.md

 ```

 ### 3. Query Objects
-**Problem**: Database queries are scattered throughout the application, making them hard to manage.
+**Problem**: Your model has a myriad of queries across different domains making hard to read and organize.

-**Solution**: Encapsulate database queries in query objects to make them reusable and testable.
+**Solution**: Encapsulate queries in query objects to make them have cohesiveness and testable.

 **Example**:

 ```ruby
 # app/queries/recent_posts_query.rb
 class RecentPostsQuery